Huron-Wendat Culture and History

 Accommodations and Native Cuisine

-The adventurous will not want to miss restaurants such as Sagamité Restaurant Terrasse and La Traite for a delicious taste of Huron-Wendat dishes.
+The adventurous will not want to miss the restaurant La Traite for a delicious taste of Huron-Wendat dishes.

 For a truly outstanding cultural experience, Hôtel-Musée Premières Nations welcomes you to a remarkable site overlooking Rivière Saint-Charles.
 This four-star hotel is a tribute to the Inuit and First Nations.
-In the Museum section, you'll explore the cultural wealth of the Huron-Wendat Nation, while the hotel treats you to native cuisine and hospitality.
+Explore the rich history of the Huron-Wendat Nation at the Huron-Wendat Museum.
+Come evening, the storyteller will transport you to a world of mythsand legends.
+Then extend your authentic Huron-Wendat experience by spending the night at the longhouse!

 Only 15 minutes from downtown Québec City, Wendake will dazzle you with the richness of its culture, the warmth of its people, and the beauty of its natural surroundings.
 A wealth of available activities make it a great winter destination too.
 You'll want to go back again and again.